-Equality Act 2010: advice for Schools DfE 2013 SEND Code of Practice 0-25 (September 2014) Schools' SEN Information Report Regulations (2014)
+Equality Act 2010: advice for Schools DfE 2013 SEND Code of Practice 0-25 (September 2014) Schools' SEN Information Report Regulations (2014) Keeping Children Safe in Education 2021

 Here at The Minster Junior School, we employ a Special Educational Needs Co-ordinator, Mr Derrick Francis, who is part of our School Senior Leadership Team.
 He is supported by Mrs Kirsty Driscoll, our SEND Lead.
-They ensure that the provision at The Minster Junior School works within the guidelines and inclusion policies of the current Code of Practice (2014).
+They ensure that the provision at The Minster Junior School works within the guidelines and inclusion policies of the current Code of Practice